top of page

 LED (Light-Emitting Diode) Therapy

 LED therapy uses low-level light energy at specific wavelengths.
-Different wavelengths interact with the skin in different ways.
+Different wavelengths have been studied in relation to skin recovery and general skin support.

-Radiofrequency (RF)
+Radiofrequency (RF) Treatments

 Thread-Based Procedures